 - Autoimmune diseases

-- Genetics-Female family members who have had preeclampsia
+- Genetics, such as female family members who have had preeclampsia

-Preeclampsia is also noted to be common with first time pregnancies.
-Future pregnancies can go without complication or possibly milder forms.
+Preeclampsia is also noted to be common with first-time pregnancies.
+Future pregnancies can go without complication or with possibly milder forms.

-The earlier the condition arises and the severity, the higher risk for complications.
+The earlier the condition arises and the greater the severity, the higher the risk for complications.